 You have the right to subscribe anonymously.
 The only personally identifying information the list software stores about you as part of your subscription is your e-mail address, optionally your name, and some preference settings such as whether you prefer individual messages or digest messages.
 Other than your name, the list software does not store personal information about you other than that which is part of your e-mail address.
 There is no policy that requires you to provide your real name as part of your list subscription, and as long as you never post a message, you will never be asked for your name.

 Personal information retained by the list software: The list software retains your e-mail address, your name if you provide it, a number of non-identifying personal preferences such as whether you prefer individual messages or digest messages, and the contents of all messages you post to the list.
 No other information is retained.
 All messages you post to the list are archived and available to anyone who subscribes to the list.
 Your archive queries are stored and displayed only to you.
 The archives are protected from access by the Internet at large, but anyone may subscribe to the list and then access the archives.
-Information in the archives may not be modified.
+Information in the archives may not be modified and are not searchable.

 Access to your subscription information: Access to your e-mail address and your preferences is password protected, so others are prevented from accessing it.
 Only you and the list owner are allowed to access this information.
 This information will never be shared with anyone without your prior permission.

 Risks of spam: If you never post a message to the list, there is no way for anyone, whether a member of the list or not, to obtain your e-mail address, so there’s no risk of getting spam as a result of your list membership.
 If you post a message to the list, it is possible, though unlikely, that another member of the list will use your e-mail address to send you spam, or will forward your message to someone else who use your e-mail address to send you spam.
 You should be aware that when you join the cast of characters on a public website, you expose your e-mail address to the public, and your e-mail address may be obtained for the purpose of sending you spam.